Venue: Commonwealth Bank, 180 Ann Street, Brisbane

 With committed developments, capacity is expected to grow by 51,000 rooms by 2030, but we will still be significantly short - and that is in addition to the housing crisis.

-Registrations open soon - seats are limited.
+Morning tea and lunch included.
+Registrations open - seats are limited.